nanovazquez/nanovazquez.github.com/_posts/2012-07-12-metro-walkthrough-creating-different-listview-layouts.markdown

 In this post, we are going to walk through some of the most commons scenarios when creating a ListView for your application.
 We start with the basic layout, a simple list with items of the same size.
 Then, we modify the ListView to support a layout with proportional-sized items, and we pinpoint some guidelines to render the items properly.
 Lastly, we analyze a radical scenario where the items have unique styles, and they do not share a (size) relation between each other.

 To create all the scenarios, I'm going to use the [ListViewGenerator](https://github.com/nanovazquez/listview-layout-generator) app I introduced in my prior [post](http://nanovazquez.github.com/dev/2012/07/03/playing-with-metro-style-apps-aka-listview-generator/).
 I suggest that, after you read this, play with it (suggestions/feedback are always welcome ☺).
-Notice that I separated each scenario in 4 different levels, according to its complexity (to name each level, I used the standard (and widely known) [duke nukem difficulty settings](http://dukenukem.wikia.com/wiki/Difficulty).

 Now that you know these things, let's get our hands dirty.

-## Level 0: The basics (piece of cake)
+## Level 0: The basics

 The layout of the default ListView (e.g. the one presented in the grid VS templates) expects that all items have the same size.
 Under the hood, it calculates the total **width** and **height** of the first item, and then arranges the rest using these values.
 Furthermore, it figures out how many items fit per column using these values (we'll analyze the code that perform these calculations later, when we discuss about the **maxRows** property).